rclune/playbooks-website/content/project/governance.md

 OMSF consortium-funded projects use a two-stage governance structure that reflects the differing monetary contributions of partners.
 * Three tiers of support are defined by annual contribution
 * All supporting members get a seat at the advisory board
-* Members elect representatives to the governing board, with higher support tiers receiving greater representation
+* Advisory board members elect representatives to the governing board, with higher support tiers receiving greater representation

 #### Decision making in the advisory board / governing board model